 Second hour of the China session

 Hong Kong and Shanghai start trading and the euro usually grows for more than an hour.
-The EUR / USD pair mixes up as Asian exporters convert part of their into both US dollars and euros.
+The EUR / USD pair mixes up as Asian exporters convert part of their earnings into both US dollars and euros.

 Last hour of the Tokyo session